junxit/us-congress-bills-110/bill.md

     >     - **(i)** 1 or more of the following: a bank holding company, a savings and loan holding company, a company that is subject to the Bank Holding Company Act of 1956 pursuant to section 8(a) of the International Banking Act of 1978, or a holding company regulated by the Securities and Exchange Commission pursuant to section 240.15c3–1(a)(7) of title 17 of the Code of Federal Regulations (as in effect on January 29, 2007); or
     >     - **(ii)** controlled by a company described in clause (i).
     > - **(9)** *Capital terms relating to industrial bank holding companies*
-    >   - **(A)** *Adequately capitalized* With respect to an industrial bank holding company, the term adequately capitalized means a level of capitalization which meets or exceeds all applicable Federal regulatory capital standards.
+    >   - **(A)** *Adequately capitalized* With respect to an industrial bank holding company, the term “adequately capitalized” means a level of capitalization which meets or exceeds all applicable Federal regulatory capital standards.
-    >   - **(B)** *Well capitalized* With respect to an industrial bank holding company, the term well capitalized means a level of capitalization which meets or exceeds the required capital levels for well capitalized industrial bank holding companies established by the Corporation.
+    >   - **(B)** *Well capitalized* With respect to an industrial bank holding company, the term “well capitalized” means a level of capitalization which meets or exceeds the required capital levels for well capitalized industrial bank holding companies established by the Corporation.

   - **(3)** *Technical and conforming amendments to other definitions*
     - **(A)** *Appropriate federal banking agency* Section 3(q)(3) of the Federal Deposit Insurance Act (12 U.S.C.
 1813(q)(3)) is amended—